-Mike Spick is Product Manager for Association of Project Managers (APM) qualifications at MOL, a sector leader in the provision of the APM project management qualification.
+Mike Spick is Product Manager for Association for Project Management (APM) qualifications at MOL, a sector leader in the provision of the APM project management qualification.
 He looks at the different project management methods.

 After a number of years getting qualified and successfully delivering a range of projects, I was recently given the chance to create and launch the APM Project Management qualification for MOL.
 This was an exciting opportunity for me, which allowed me to use what I had learnt, to develop a qualification that effectively supports project managers to choose the right method for their individual project.